-SUMMER SESSION: Credit hours attempted and completed during a summer session are included in the calculation of SAP.
+Credit hours attempted and completed during a summer session are included in the calculation of SAP.
 State-funded financial aid is not available during the summer session.
 Award amounts are based on full-time attendance for the fall and spring terms and will be pro-rated according to the number of registered hours.
-Summer aid is not available for students that attend full-time fall and spring terms unless advertised.
+Summer aid is not available for students that attend full-time fall and spring terms unless advertised and/or included on yearly award letter.
 Students are required to notify the financial aid office if they receive financial assistance such as a scholarship, grant, or loan from an outside source since this may affect their eligibility for financial aid.
 The student must also notify the financial aid office if they change their name, address, phone number, or email.
 The College will use the students' financial aid funds to pay for outstanding tuition, fees, books and other charges incurred.
 The remaining funds will be disbursed during the semester.
 If the student receives aid they are not entitled to, it will be their responsibility to repay those funds.
 If a student is taking classes at two different colleges they can only receive aid at one college.

-REPAYMENT OF TITLE IV FUNDS POLICY: Financial aid recipients who completely withdraw (officially/unofficial instructor drop/administrative drop) or fail to actively participate in all of their classes on or prior to the sixty percent point of the academic term will be subject to repayment terms (Return of Title IV funds policy) as outlined by the Department of Education.
+RETURN OF TITLE IV FUNDS POLICY

+Financial aid recipients who completely withdraw (officially/unofficial instructor drop/administrative drop) or fail to actively participate in all of their classes on or prior to the sixty percent point of the academic term will be subject to repayment terms (Return of Title IV funds policy) as outlined by the Department of Education.
 Simply logging in to an online class does not qualify as participation.
 Assignments must be completed.
 If disbursement has already been made to the student, it is the student's responsibility to repay all funds due to MCC and/or the Department of Education.
 Federal regulations require a formula be used based on a number of calendar days in the term and the number of days of active participation by the student before withdrawal to determine how much financial aid was 'earned' by the student.
 The difference between aid disbursed and aid earned will be used to calculate how much the student must repay.
+If a student withdrew prior to disbursement of aid, the calculation determines how much the student earned before a total withdraw from the college.
+The college will receive this amount of aid from the DOE for the term.
+If your charges are more than the amount we receive, the student will be responsible for the difference.